-- Boomer parents have made up for this through massive levels of nurturing, pampering, mentoring and coaching, all to make their children the best in whatever they choose to do. - Millenials bought into this gospel of being the best but they've grown up relying heavily on their parents for guidance and help in reaching decisions. - One of every 4 millennials consults a parent before making an employment decision
+- Boomer parents have made up for this through massive levels of nurturing, pampering, mentoring and coaching, all to make their children the best in whatever they choose to do. - Millenials bought into this gospel of being the best but they've grown up relying heavily on their parents for guidance and help in reaching decisions. - Millennials are more likely to consult a parent before making an employment decision than any previous generation.